rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

  <li>This section consists of two components: word meanings and word relationships</li>
  <li>You will have 5&nbsp;minutes to complete each component</li>
  <li>You will receive 1&nbsp;point for each correct answer</li>
  <li>You may skip questions.
-If you do not know the answer, please select "I don't know."</li>
+If you do not know the answer, please answer "I don't know"</li>
  <li>There is a timer at the bottom of the page</li>
 </ul>
   <section id="s3-1">